Textured Skin

 Textured skin can make your face feel rough or uneven, even when it is clean.
 You might notice bumps, visible pores, or makeup that sits patchy on your cheeks or forehead.

 If textured skin is not improving with skincare, a professional skin assessment can help.
-It can confirm the cause and discuss non-invasive options based on your skin type.
+It can assess possible contributing factors and discuss non-invasive options based on your skin type.
 You can book a consultation to talk through the safest next step.

 What Is Textured Skin?